keenanromain/AWS-SAA-C02-Study-Guide/README.md

 - Amazon EBS provides the ability to create snapshots (backups) of any EBS volume and write a copy of the data in the volume to S3, where it is stored redundantly in multiple Availability Zones
 - An EBS snapshot reflects the contents of the volume during a concrete instant in time.
 - An image (AMI) is the same thing, but includes an operating system and a boot loader so it can be used to boot an instance.
-- AMIs can also be thought of as prebaked, launchable servers.
+- AMIs can also be thought of as pre-baked, launchable servers.
 AMIs are always used when launching an instance.
 - When you provision an EC2 instance, an AMI is actually the first thing you are asked to specify.
 You can choose a pre-made AMI or choose your own made from an EBS snapshot.
 - You can also use the following criteria to help pick your AMI:
   - Operating System